wangcongyi1990/T2M-HiFiGPT/README.md

-The web video demo of accompanying submitted paper T2M-HiFiGPT: Generating High-Quality Human Motion from Textual Descriptions with Residual Discrete Representations
+The video demo of accompanying submitted paper T2M-HiFiGPT: Generating High-Quality Human Motion from Textual Descriptions with Residual Discrete Representations